Sunday, plannable in under an hour.

 Sunday, ready by 1:00 p.m.

-One run-through of how next Sunday gets built.
-Real beats from real churches on Scout.
+One run-through of how next Sunday gets built, start to finish in Scout.

 1. 0:00